jureao/csharp-lessons-2017/README.md

-# csharp-lessons-2017
+# C# lessons live excercises

-C# lessons live excercises
+Nothing to see here if you are not taking part in our C# course :).